 Share your love

-What’s the Difference Between Bi-Weekly and Accelerated Bi-Weekly Payments?
+What’s the Difference Between Bi-Weekly and Accelerated Bi-Weekly?

-At first glance, both payment types sound the same — you pay your mortgage every two weeks.
-But the math is where it changes.
+At first glance, both mean paying every two weeks.
+But here’s where the math matters:

 Why It Matters: Time and Money

-They didn’t need to pay more upfront — they just chose a smarter payment structure.
+They didn’t need to pay more each month — just switched to a smarter payment rhythm.

 How Accelerated Payments Work Behind the Scenes